 Machu Picchu trail and hikes around Machu Picchu Mountain

 A lot of hikes are available in the Machu Picchu mountain range.
 The Machu Picchu altitude is over 2400 meters above sea level, so prepare for the altitude before starting any of these hikes around Machu Picchu.

 Hiking the Inca trail is a popular method to reach the magnificent Machu Picchu ruins in a multiple day trek.

-If you plan on hiking the Inca trail, you get to choose from a few options of which the Inca Trail in 4 days is probably the most popular and the best option to choose.
+If you plan on hiking the Inca trail, you get to choose from a few options of which “the Inca Trail in 4 days” is the most popular option.

-The Salkantay Trek to Machu Picchu is second on our list of hikes to Machu Picchu mountain and many people choose this Machu Picchu trail because the Inca trail has sold out.
+The Salkantay Trek to Machu Picchu is second on our list of hikes to Machu Picchu mountain and many people choose this trail because the Inca trail has sold out.